karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-hadolint-dockerfile-lint-and-azure-pipelines.md

 # dockerfile_lint

-Hadolint already validates that your Dockerfile follows the Docker best practices, so why you need another linter?
+Hadolint already validates that your Dockerfile follows [Docker best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/), so why you need another linter?

 dockerfile_lint is a rule based semantic linter.
 The linter rules can be used to check file syntax as well as arbitrary semantic and best practices attributes determined by the rule file writer.

 I tend to use dockerfile_lint to validate that the application is configured properly on the Dockerfile.
 For example, if someone is writing a .NET app Dockerfile I want to validate that the base images used are coming from the official Microsoft registry (mcr.microsoft.com) and is not using some unofficial images from docker hub or somewhere else.

-That's why Hadolint and dockerfile_lint are a pretty good match, the first one validates that the Dockerfile is following the best practices, and the second one validates that the app is properly setup using a syntactic analisys.
+That's why Hadolint and dockerfile_lint are a pretty good match, the first one validates that the Dockerfile is following the best practices, and the second one validates that the app is properly setup using a syntactic analysis.

 One **really important** thing that you need to know about dockerfile_lint is that is somewhat abandoned by Red Hat, they killed it when Project Atomic was abandoned.
 As it is right now, it works good enough, but do not expect any new releases or bug fixes.